-F.W. de Klerk, South African Nobel Prize winner for opening government, dies at 85
+F.W. de Klerk, South Africa’s last apartheid president and Nobel Peace Prize laureate, dies at 85

 Mr. de Klerk was appointed second vice president in the ANC-led national unity government, a position with almost no power.
 Two years later, when the government adopted a new constitution calling for the elimination of multiparty rule in 1999, Mr. de Klerk resigned and led his deeply divided party into opposition.

 He resigned as party leader the next year and faded from public view, except for an embarrassing episode in 1998 when he announced he was divorcing his wife of 39 years.

-One week later, he married his mistress, Elita Georgiades.
+One week later, he married his mistress, Elita Georgiades, the recently divorced wife of a Greek shipping tycoon.
 Details of the affair and the divorce became public when the first Mrs. de Klerk published her ghostwritten autobiography.

+Survivors include his wife; two children from his first marriage, Jan and Susan de Klerk; and several grandchildren.
+He was predeceased by a son, Willem de Klerk.

-For years, Mr. de Klerk insisted that apartheid was in its origins “an honorable vision of justice” that over time had proven unworkable and unjust.
+For years, Mr. de Klerk insisted that apartheid was in its origins “an honorable vision of justice” that over time had proved unworkable and unjust.
 He characterized the system as a mere mistake rather than a machine of brutal repression that had denied the vast majority of South Africans the most basic human rights.
 But in August 1996, he apologized to the country’s Truth and Reconciliation Commission for the “pain and suffering” the regime caused.

 Still, the legacy of the apartheid years trailed him.
 In 2007, Eugene de Kock, an apartheid-era police commander who headed a death squad that targeted anti-government activists, said Mr. de Klerk’s hands were “soaked in blood.”
 He accused Mr. de Klerk of approving gross human rights violations, a charge the former president vehemently denied.